kvnlnt/statical/README.md

 	This page is called {{@page title}}

-This *header.html* file would then included into *about-us.jst* which would be compiled to a *about-us.html* page who's content would end up looking like this:
+This *header.html* file would then be included into *about-us.jst* which would be compiled to a *about-us.html* page who's content would end up looking like this:

 ### ./src/pages/about-us.html: